DidItWork/Sigma-Zero/README.md

 # SigmaZero
-An implementation of Reinforcement Learning in game-playing according to Alpha Zero
+An implementation of Supervised and Reinforcement Learning in game-playing according to Alpha Zero

 ## Environment Setup